Gift Ideas For Older Parents (Updated 2022)

 This new version of the Amazon Echo Show lets family members and friends ‘drop in’ and share some face time with the user.
 So you can reliably make and receive video calls more easily with your parent, no matter how techy (or not!) they are.

-We’ve written about the Sony Wireless TV Handy Speaker before – but we love it so much we can’t stop talking about it!
-This nifty gadget enhances the sound of the TV wherever the hearing impaired person is, without making it too loud for anyone else in the room.
+It’s because of this that I think the Sony Wireless TV Handy Speaker is so great.
+This portable wireless TV speaker enhances the sound of the TV wherever the hearing impaired person is, without making it too loud for anyone else in the room.

 Gifts For Someone Who Is Always Cold

-A heated waistcoat or heated gilet can be a game-changer for staying warm outside.
-This one has a rechargeable battery that generates heat across your mid back and chest for up to ten hours of comfortable warmth.
+This one has a rechargeable battery in the pocket that generates heat across your mid back and chest for up to ten hours of comfortable warmth.

 We like these USB reusable hand warmers from Amazon.

 Stay warm inside with a heated blanket – great for using when the heating is off, or a real blast of warmth is needed.
-As our parents get older, they can often feel the cold more easily so this cuddly yet practical gift can be very well received!
+As our parents get older, they can often feel the cold more easily so this cuddly and practical gift ticks the boxes!
 We like this fleecy grey blanket.
 It has ten different heat settings and a built in timer for added safety.
+The timer can be set from 1-9 hours to ensure you stay warm through out the cold nights.
+They are very simple to use and can be easily set up for someone so that they only have to switch it on when they want to use it.

 What to buy someone who is always cold?
 This free-standing flame effect electric heater could be the answer.
 There’s a choice of two different heat settings and a thermal cut off safety feature.